-When it comes to vehicle recalls, US law requires that affected owners be notified via first class mail.
-However, circumstances may occur where a recall notice may not reach the right person.
+When it comes to vehicle recalls, U.S. law requires that affected owners be notified via first class mail.
+However, circumstances may occur where a recall notice does not reach the right person.

-For example, if you move after purchasing your vehicle and do not update the address on the vehicle registration it’s quite possible you will not receive the notification.
-Another common scenario is if you purchase and register a used vehicle, it may be some time before that information is available to the manufacturer for recall mailing.
-Mail sent in this time period may go to the former owner and not you!
+For example, if you move and don’t update your address on your vehicle registration, it’s possible you won’t receive the notification.
+Another example is, after purchasing a used vehicle, it can take some time for your information as the new owner to be received by the manufacturer.
+Mail sent in this time period may go to the former owner and not you.

-As a result, it is important that you know where you can go to see if a recall has been issued for your vehicle?
+For these reasons, and others, you should know where you can go to see if a recall has been issued for your vehicle.

-The first step is to copy down your 17-character vehicle identification number (VIN).
-Your VIN can be found on your purchase documents, insurance card, title/registration, near the windshield on the driver’s side dashboard, and inside the driver’s door.
+The first step is to locate your 17-character vehicle identification number (VIN).
+Your VIN can be found on your insurance card, title/registration, near the vehicle’s windshield on the driver’s side dashboard and inside the driver’s door.

 Once you have your VIN, you have a couple of choices.
 One is visiting your manufacturer’s website for information.

-For all FCA US LLC vehicles (Chrysler, Dodge, FIAT®, Jeep® and Ram), visit recalls.mopar.com.
-Here you can plug in your VIN and receive a list of all the complete and incomplete recalls.
+For all Chrysler, Dodge, FIAT®, Jeep®, Ram and Wagoneer vehicles, visit recalls.mopar.com.
+Enter your VIN and receive a list of all the complete and incomplete recalls.
 This site also provides brief descriptions of the safety risk and repair.

 Another option is to go to www.checktoprotect.org.
-They offer a recall look-up by VIN for most light auto manufacturers that provides information for incomplete recalls.
+This site offers a recall look-up by license plate or VIN for most light auto manufacturers.
 If you have several vehicles to look up, maybe by multiple manufacturers, and are only interested in outstanding recall information, this site provides a quick and easy way to find recall information for all those vehicles at once.

-If you prefer, you can find the same information on NHTSA’s database www.safercar.gov or you may also call NHTSA at 888.327.4236.
+If you prefer, you can find the same information on the National Highway Traffic Safety Administration’s (NHTSA) database www.nhtsa.gov/recalls.
+You can also call the NHTSA at 888.327.4236.
 You will still need your VIN, so make sure you have it handy before you call.